 Tips on where to place your Wi-Fi router

-So, you don’t have to be a rocket scientist or physicist to find the best place to put your router; however, understanding a bit on how walls, microwaves, water and more can affect your signal strength can give you better Wi-Fi performance.
+So, you don’t have to be a rocket scientist or physicist to find the best place to put your router; however, understanding a bit about how walls, microwaves, water and more can affect your signal strength may give you better Wi-Fi performance.
 Here are some things you can do to optimize your Wi-Fi experience.

 1. Put the router in a central location

-Routers send signals out in all directions so by placing it in a central location you eliminate the distance from any given device in your home and can get a better connection.
+A router sends signals out in all directions, so by placing it in a central location, you can eliminate the distance from any given device in your home and get a better connection.
 Place it in a corner and all you’re doing is sending part of your connection to one area of your home and the other part outside.
-If you live in a two-story house, place the router closer to the ceiling on the first floor or closer to the floor on the second level to allow for best coverage.
+If you live in a two-story house, place the router closer to the ceiling on the first floor or closer to the floor on the second level to allow for the best coverage.

 2. Don’t put your router near a microwave oven or other electronic equipment